AdamCraven/AdamCraven.github.io/_posts/2014-09-04-a-better-module-structure-for-angular.markdown

 ngWhatever - version 1.0.0

-This is a module structure introduced to the projects I have been working on recently.
+This is a base module structure used on projects I have been working on recently.
 It has been very successful when implemented on large teams and is scalable from small applications all the way up to large financial trading platforms.

 It clarifies where code should go, improves efficiency of the team by introducing strong conventions, makes unit testing easier and changes an application from an angular application, to an application that happens to use angular.